Skip to main content

 StrategyDescriptionSuitable Scenario

-Active-Passive MirroringDeploy ArgoCD in two regions, disable controller in Passive.
+Active-Passive MirroringDeploy ArgoCD in two regions; Passive keeps controllers disabled.
 Manual Scale-Up during failoverEnvironments with low DR requirements

-Active-Active Sync WindowsTwo ArgoCD instances Sync in non-overlapping time windows (Sync Windows feature)Active-Active requiring conflict prevention
+Active-Active Sync WindowsTwo ArgoCD instances sync during non-overlapping time windows (Sync Windows feature)Active-Active requiring conflict prevention

 ApplicationSets Generator

-Using ArgoCD ApplicationSets' Cluster Generator, you can automatically deploy applications to all clusters registered with ArgoCD.
-Replication starts immediately when a new cluster is added without additional configuration.
+Using ArgoCD ApplicationSets' Cluster Generator, applications can be automatically deployed to all clusters registered with ArgoCD.
+When a new cluster is added, replication starts immediately without additional configuration.

 Option C: Custom Controller (MirrorController Pattern)